imposeren/django-happenings/README.rst

 	## or if you do not want minutes to be stripped
 	# CALENDAR_HOUR_FORMAT = 'H:i'

+Set ``CALENDAR_PASS_VIEW_CONTEXT_TO_DISPLAY_METHOD = True`` to pass context of calendar view to method that renders calendar.
+Effectively this does not cause any changes to calendar rendering, but this may be useful if you create your own calendar views.

 Upgrading from 0.2.X to 0.3.X
 -----------------------------